marcusradell/lab-aider-tdd/conventions.md

 2. Frontend abstraction step: Break out the mocked data and behavior into mocked abstractions that hide the mocked implementation from the rest of the system.
 3. Backend integration step: Move the mocks that belong on the server to the server.
 Use a mocked in-memory repository layer.
 4. DB integration step: Integrate with a real database.
-5. UI step: Style the frontend.
+5. UI step: Make the UI a lovable design that's fun for kids and mobile-first.
+Only style the existing features.
+Do not add new data or behavior!